warrior1211421/Gaming-Techies/content/posts/top-5-best-motherboards-for-core-i7-8700k-reviews-comparison-2021.md

   - answer: Intel Core i7-8700k uses LGA 1151 rev2 and Coffee Lake memory
       architecture.
 All the motherboards provided in this article are compatible with the Core i7 8th gen to Core i9 9th Gen processors.
-    question: What socket do I need for Core i7 8700K?
+    question: What Socket do I Need for Core i7 8700K?
-  - question: Can I play heavy games with Core i7-8700K?
+  - question: Can I Play Heavy Games with Core i7-8700K?
     answer: Core i7 8700k is one of the most powerful processors of the 8th gen family.
 It provides an average 3.70 GHz frequency and a Turbo of 4.7 with still some head for overclocking.
 Therefore, i7-8700k is perfect for